Integration

 Is TimescaleDB a built-in LoadStrike sink?

-Does the public site include TimescaleDB starter assets?
+Does the site include TimescaleDB starter assets?

 Yes.
-The public downloads include a Timescale datasource YAML, a shared dashboard-provider YAML, and a Timescale overview dashboard JSON file.
+The downloads include a Timescale datasource YAML, a shared dashboard-provider YAML, and a Timescale overview dashboard JSON file.

 What should I read after this page?